 Both volumes of Banned Footage arrived on PC and Xbox One on 21 February 2017, so not too long after the PS4, and cost the same.
 You can watch a trailer for both volumes right here if you want to see the new content in action:

-On 12 December, there will also be an additional story episode, titled End of Zoe, sold separately for £11.99/$14.99.
-That will follow the fate of Zoe Baker after the events at the end of the game, and we're guessing it doesn't go too well for her.
+End of Zoe, the final story episode to be released, is also now available for £11.99/$14.99.
+End of Zoe somewhat obviously follows the fate of Zoe Baker after the events at the end of the game, and we're guessing it doesn't go too well for her.
 You can buy all three pieces of paid DLC through the season pass bundle however, which currently costs £24.99 on the PlayStation store, or in the game's new Gold Edition, which includes the main game and all DLC.

-It will star franchise favourite Chris Redfield, something we'd been expecting for a while, and picks up after the end of the main campaign, as Redfield hunts down the still-at-large Ethan Baker, no doubt evading his tricks and traps along the way - plus some new monsters to boot.
+Become Redfield as he hunts down the still-at-large Ethan Baker, no doubt evading his tricks and traps along the way - plus there are some new monsters to boot.

 You can see both End of Zoe and Not A Hero in action in their combined trailer: